trackier/unity-sdk/README.md

         // Start is called before the first frame update void Start()
         {
-            /*While Initializing the Sdk, You need to pass the two arguments in the TrackierSDKConfig. you need to pass the Trackier SDK api key in the argument */
+            /*While Initializing the SDK, You need to pass the two arguments in the TrackierSDKConfig. you need to pass the Trackier SDK api key in the argument */

-            /* Initialize sdk */
+            /* Initialize SDK */
             TrackierUnity.start("xxxx-xx-4505-bc8b-xx");
         }